 - --with-gtest, --with-gtest-source Enable the building of the C++ Unit Tests using the Google Test framework.
 This option specifies the path to the gtest source.
 (If the framework is not installed on your system, it can be downloaded from https://github.com/google/googletest.) - --enable-generate-docs Enable the rebuilding Kea documentation.
 ISC publishes Kea documentation for each release; however, in some cases you may want to rebuild it.
-For example, if you want to change something in the docs, or want to generate new ones from git sources that are not released yet.
-The build procedure uses the xslt-proc tool with the nonet argument which disables fetching missing sources, e.g docbook.xsl, from the Internet.
-If you want to use the Internet anyway, please set the XSLTPROC_NET environment variable in configure to any non-empty value, e.g.
+For example, if you want to change something in the docs, or want to generate new ones from git sources that are not released yet. - --enable-generate-parser Many Kea components have parsers implemented using flex (.ll files) and bison (.yy files).
+Kea sources have C++/h files generated out from them.
+By default Kea does not use flex or bison to avoid requiring installation of unnecessary dependencies for users.
+However, if you change anything in the parses (such as adding a new parameter), you will need to use flex and bison to regenerate parsers.
+This option lets you do that.